TauRx: About Us

 TauRx’s second-generation TAI, LMTX™, is patented for the treatment and prevention of Alzheimer’s.
-This product is now entering Phase 3 clinical trials and the initiation of the first trial, involving patients with FTD, was announced in September 2012.
-The Phase 3 clinical trial programme is being conducted in over twenty countries and involves 1,700 patients worldwide.
+This product is now in Phase 3 clinical trials and the clinical trial programme is being conducted in over twenty countries and involves 1,700 patients worldwide.
 TauRx plans to announce results of these trials during 2016.

 In 2008 the company presented the results of a large Phase 2 clinical trial involving 321 patients with mild and moderate Alzheimer’s.
 This study was conducted in the UK and Singapore.
 It involved the first-generation TAI, rember®.
 The results were reported at the Alzheimer’s Association International Conference on Alzheimer's Disease Conference in 2008 (ICAD 2008) in Chicago, USA.
 These results showed that the rate of Alzheimer’s progression was reduced by 90% over a 2-year period.
 (See Clinical Research for additional information.)

 TauRx researchers are currently developing diagnostic ligands for use in brain scans to measure the build-up of Tau tangles so patients can be diagnosed early and treatment can be started before permanent damage progresses.
 TauRx has also determined that its TAIs show activity on the synuclein fibres which accumulate in the brains of people with Parkinson’s disease in the form of Lewy bodies.